-Huge Portland protest crowds, standoff with feds go on
+Feds use tear gas to try to disperse rowdy Portland protests

 In the lawsuit, Oregon had asked the judge to command agents from the U.S. Department of Homeland Security, the Customs and Border Protection, the Federal Protective Service and the U.S. Marshals Service to stop detaining protesters without probable cause, to identify themselves before arresting anyone and to explain why an arrest is taking place.

-Agents have arrested 28 people in Portland this week, including seven from Thursday night’s protests, when they again used tear gas to force thousands of demonstrators from crowding around the courthouse.
+Agents have arrested 28 people in Portland this week, including seven from Thursday night’s protests, when they used tear gas to force thousands of demonstrators from crowding around the courthouse.
 Protesters projected lasers on the building and tried to take down a security fence.
 They scattered as clouds of gas rose up and agents fired crowd control munitions.

 The Department of Homeland Security said that during Thursday’s demonstrations one federal officer was injured and that “no injuries to protesters or rioters have been reported.”